rorycl/pfcfg-parser/README.md

 # pfcfg-parser

-version 0.0.2 : 13 January 2022
+version 0.0.3 : 31 January 2022

 A quick and simple parser for PFSense XML configuration files to generate a plain text file of the main configuration items, focusing on aliases and firewall rules, useful for auditing.

 The output can be easily modified by altering the output template.
-For reference to the naming of struct fields, refer to pfconfig.go.
+For reference to the naming of struct fields, refer to `pfconfig.go`.

 Build